A Train Wreck, But…

 Most of Tiger King has brought me relief.
 It’s the most amount of time I have spent not feeling on the verge of a panic attack in weeks.
 It wiped COVID-19 from the forefront of my thinking, and brought laughter that is still going on.
 For that, I am thankful.

-And, yes, Carol Baskin certainly killed her husband.
+And, yes, Carole Baskin certainly killed her husband.

 Tiger King is available streaming on Netflix.